Henry Alworth Merewether

-Henry Alworth Merewether (1780–1864) was an English serjeant-at-law, Town Clerk of London and author.
+Henry Alsworth Merewether (4 May 1782–1864) was an English serjeant-at-law, Town Clerk of London and author.

 Life

 He was eldest son of Henry Merewether of Calne, Wiltshire; his brother Francis (1784–1864) was rector of Coleorton.
 He was educated at Reading School under Richard Valpy, was called to the bar 5 May 1809, was created serjeant-at-law 25 June 1827, and became king's counsel with patent of precedence in 1853.

 Merewether practised on the western circuit with success.
 He was appointed recorder of Reading and was attorney-general to Adelaide, Queen-dowager.
 He received the degree of D.C.L. from the University of Oxford on 12 June 1839.

 Elected town-clerk of London on 23 June 1842, over William Pritchard, Merewether then became high bailiff of Southwark.
 By accepting this appointment he lost a good income at the bar.
 He resigned the office of town-clerk on 10 February 1859, and died at his family seat, Castlefield, near Calne, Wiltshire, on 22 July 1864, at age 83.